Gathering Hardware/Software Details | Describing the Problem

 A laptop won't start if the battery is nearly dead unless it is plugged in.

 Remove any external USB devices then try starting the computer again.
+You can reconnect USB devices once the computer is running.

 Windows users follow these steps to attempt recovery: